A Handy Travel Guide to South Africa [FAQ] [Updated]

 The winter months are from May to July, where some parts of South Africa will experience winter frost and snow.
 Cape Town and the Western Cape will experience winter rainfall between June to August.
-During these months, you will experience cold mornings and nights so pack accordingly!
+During these months, you’ll experience cold mornings and nights so pack accordingly!

 Is it Safe to Visit South Africa?